An Optimal Dividend Problem with Capital Injections over a Finite Horizon: Problem Formulation

 In Section \ref{sec:casestudy} we will consider a problem with constant marginal profits and costs discounted at a constant rate $r>0$ (see \eqref{ex:1}, \eqref{control problem in the example} and \eqref{ex:data} in Section \ref{sec:casestudy}). \end{remark}

-\begin{remark} Notice that in our model shareholders are forced to inject capital whenever the surplus process attempts to become negative; that is, the capital injection process is not a control variable of their, and shareholders do not choose when and how invest in the company.
+\begin{remark} Notice that in our model shareholders are \emph{forced} to inject capital whenever the surplus process attempts to become negative; that is, the capital injection process is not a control variable of their, and shareholders do not choose when and how to invest in the company.

-Injecting capital at zero, under the condition that bankruptcy is not allowed, can be shown to be optimal in the canonical formulation of the optimal dividend problem of Section \ref{sec:casestudy} in which marginal costs and profits are constants discounted at a constant interest rate.
-Indeed, in such a case, due to discounting, shareholders will inject capital as late as possible in order to minimize the total costs of injections.
-More in general, the policy ``inject capital at zero'' is optimal when $m$ is decreasing and $\min_{t \in [0,T]}m(t)>g_x(T,x)$ for all $x\in \mathbb{R}_+$.
-Under these conditions, shareholders postpone injection of capital, and inject only as much as necessary since any additional injection cannot be compensated by the reward at terminal time. \end{remark}
+Injecting capital at the origin, under the condition that bankruptcy is not allowed, can be shown to be optimal in the canonical formulation of the optimal dividend problem of Section \ref{sec:casestudy} in which marginal costs and profits are constants discounted at a constant interest rate.
+Indeed, in such a case, due to discounting, shareholders will inject capital as late as possible in order to minimize the total costs of capital injections.
+See also Kulenko and Schmidli \cite{KulenkoSchmidli} and Schmidli \cite{Schmidli2016} for a similar result in stationary problems.
+More in general, the policy ``inject capital at the origin'' is optimal when $m$ is decreasing and $\min_{t \in [0,T]}m(t)>g_x(T,x)$ for all $x\in \mathbb{R}_+$.
+Under these conditions, shareholders postpone injection of capital, and inject only as much capital as necessary since any additional capital injection cannot be compensated by the reward at terminal time. \end{remark}

-The dynamic programming equation for $V$ takes the form of a parabolic partial differential equation (PDE) with gradient constraint, and with a Neumann boundary condition at $x=0$ (the latter is due to the fact that the state process $X$ is reflected at zero through the capital injections process).
+The dynamic programming equation for $V$ takes the form of a parabolic partial differential equation (PDE) with gradient constraint, and with a Neumann boundary condition at $x=0$ (the latter is due to the fact that the state process $X$ is reflected at the origin through the capital injections process).
 Indeed, it reads

-with boundary conditions $\partial_{x}U(0,t)=m(t)$ for all $t\in [0,T]$, and $U(T,x) = g(T,x)$ for any $x \in (0,\infty)$.
+with boundary conditions $\partial_{x}V(0,t)=m(t)$ for all $t\in [0,T]$, and $V(T,x) = g(T,x)$ for any $x \in (0,\infty)$.
 Proving that such a PDE problem admits a solution that has enough regularity to characterize an optimal control is far from being trivial.